-An Eye MD is an ophthalmologist, a medical or osteopathic doctor who specializes in eye and vision care.
+An ophthalmologist is an eye MD, a medical or osteopathic doctor who specializes in eye and vision care.
 Eye MDs are specially trained to provide the full spectrum of eye care, from prescribing glasses and contact lenses to complex and delicate eye surgery.
 Many are also involved in scientific research into the causes and cures for eye diseases and vision problems.

 Source: MedlinePlus and American Academy of Ophthalmology